High-dimensional scaling limits of piecewise deterministic sampling algorithms

 Secondly we prove (ii)-(v) of Theorem IX.3.48.
 If we take $b>2a$, then

 which proves (ii) of Theorem IX.3.48.
-The existence and uniqueness of the solution is proved in Section \ref{subsec:ergodiclimit}.
+The existence and uniqueness of the solution of (\ref{eq:limitBPS}) is proved in Section \ref{subsec:ergodiclimit}.
+Therefore, existence and uniqueness of the corresponding martingale problem follows from Theorem 2.3 of \cite{MR2789081} together with the fact that $\mathbb{P}(\tau_\infty=\infty)=1$.
 Thus local uniqueness condition (iii) of Theorem IX.3.48 comes from Lemma IX 4.4.
 Continuity condition (iv) is obvious.
 Since we assume stationarity, both $S^{\bouncy,d}_0$ and $S^{\bouncy}_0$ follows the standard normal distribution.
 Thus (v) of Theorem IX.3.48 follows.

 Finally we check the condition (vi) of Theorem IX.3.48.
 Recall that, by construction,

 for any $0\le t\le T$.
 Thus for any $0\le s\le t$,